msv-lab/f1x/doc/Manual.md

 ### Prioritization ###

 f1x employs change minimality as the default patch prioritization strategy.
-Its guarantees to generate the syntactically minimal patch in the entire search space.
-Since the minimality is subjective (e.g. how to compare `x - y ---> x + y` and `x - y ---> y - x`), the score for a patch is defined in a heuristical manner.
+It guarantees to generate the syntactically minimal patch in the entire search space.
+The syntactical change is measured in the number of changed AST nodes.
+For certain situations (e.g. how to compare `x - y ---> x + y` and `x - y ---> y - x`), the score for a patch is defined in a heuristical manner.

 ### Performance analysis ###